 Brown recluse spider: This spider has a brown body with a dark violin shape on its back.
 It is about ¼ inch long.
 Like the black widow, these spiders are also dangerous, but uncommon in or near homes.

 Now that you know all about spider anatomy and behavior, you should be able to identify any spider you come across in your home.
 Spiders are generally harmless to humans, but there are a few species whose venom can cause serious health problems.
+To learn about common spiders in Washington state, check out our article here.

 If you ever see a spider that you can't identify, it's best to err on the side of caution and call a pest control professional to remove it from your home.
 Just remember to be careful when handling them, and always consult a doctor if you think you've been bitten by a poisonous spider.
 Happy hunting!